CSC207-UofT/plannr/phase2/design_document.md

 of the login page and used the user's name by creating a welcome message that greets that user with their name in the main page view.
 Evgenia also added to the design document by writing the specification, the accessibility report, the instructions for how to use features of Plannr, the GitHub feature section, refactoring section, the updated CRC cards and both the overall progress report and her part.
+Finally, edited and reformatted the entire design document.

 ### Kathy
 For phase 2 of the project, Kathy continued with her role as a frontend member of the team.